MicrosoftDocs/azure-docs/articles/app-service-mobile-dotnet-backend-ios-get-started-push-preview.md

 You have successfully completed this tutorial.

 <!-- Anchors.  -->
-[Generate the certificate signing request]: #certificates
+[Generate iOS certificate signing request]: #certificates
 [Register your app and enable push notifications]: #register
 [Create a provisioning profile for the app]: #profile
-[Configure App Service Mobile to send push requests]: #configure
-[Update scripts to send push notifications]: #update-scripts
 [Add push notifications to the app]: #add-push
-[Insert data to receive notifications]: #test
-[Test the app against the published mobile backend]: #test-app
-[Next Steps]:#next-steps
-[Download the service locally]: #download-the-service-locally
-[Test the mobile backend]: #test-the-service
+[Configure your mobile backend to send push requests]: #configure
+[Update the server to send push notifications]: #update-server
 [Publish the mobile backend to Azure]: #publish-mobile-service
+[Test your app]: #test-the-service

 <!-- Images. -->
 [5]: ./media/mobile-services-ios-get-started-push/mobile-services-ios-push-step5.png